swkim95/dual-readout_TB/README.md

 - In this exercise, we'll use `TBdrawWave.cc` script in `/dual-readout_TB/analysis`

-- Detailed instructions are available in `TBdrawWave.cc` script itself
+- Detailed instructions are available in `TBdrawWave.cc` script itself.
+Please open it and solve exercises in it!

 >__Warning__ TBdrawwave.exe will draw waveform event by event!!
 Please run maximum of 1000 events.